dudeperf3ct/dudeperf3ct.github.io/_posts/2019-12-29-Tabular-Solution.md

 | Control    | Bellman Expectation Equation + Greedy Policy Improvement |      Policy Iteration       |
 | Control    |               Bellman Optimality Equation                |       Value Iteration       |

-<span color="red">In DP, all of the estimate values for state where based on the estimates of values of successor states.
+<span class="red">In DP, all of the estimate values for state where based on the estimates of values of successor states.
 In RL, this idea is called *bootstrapping*.</span>

 ## Model-free methods